Regulatory reform

 Regulatory reform concerns improvements to the quality of government regulation.

 At the international level, the "OECD Regulatory Reform Programme is aimed at helping governments improve regulatory quality - that is, reforming regulations that raise unnecessary obstacles to competition, innovation and growth, while ensuring that regulations efficiently serve important social objectives".

 Examples

 Indonesia

 The OECD produced a report in September 2012 reviewing Indonesia's regulatory reform programme, focusing on Indonesia's administrative and institutional arrangements for ensuring that regulations are effective and efficient.

+Luxembourg

+Luxembourg's government established a committee, the Comité National pour la Simplification Administrative en faveur des Entreprises (CNSAE), to improve business regulation by the various government departments, aiming also to improve public perception of the government's administrative simplification programme.
+The European Commission has noted the committee's work on streamlining business consultation processes for the benefit of small and medium-sized enterprises.

 United Kingdom

 The Enterprise and Regulatory Reform Act 2013 aimed in part to "make provision for the reduction of legislative burdens".
 Part 5, "Reduction of legislative burdens", made provision for "sunset and review provisions" in secondary legislation, i.e.